ROCm/rocm-examples/README.md

     - [hipSOLVER](/Libraries/hipSOLVER/)
         - [cholesky_decomposition](/Libraries/hipSOLVER/cholesky_decomposition): Perform Cholesky factorization and solve linear system with result.
         - [linear_least_squares](/Libraries/hipSOLVER/linear_least_squares): Solve a linear system of the form $A\times X=B$.
+        - [qr_decomposition](/Libraries/hipSOLVER/qr_decomposition): Program that showcases how to obtain a QR decomposition with the hipSOLVER API.
         - [singular_value_decomposition](/Libraries/hipSOLVER/singular_value_decomposition): Program that showcases how to obtain a singular value decomposition with the hipSOLVER API.
     - [rocBLAS](/Libraries/rocBLAS/)
         - [level_1](/Libraries/rocBLAS/level_1/): Operations between vectors and vectors.